 How to find or enhance your sense of Life-Calling

-There a number of approaches to finding your Life-Calling and I will be running my next Discover Your Life-Calling workshop at the end of September.
-But don’t wait!
+There a number of approaches to finding your Life-Calling and I will be running my next Personal Transformation Intensive workshop soon.
+But don’t wait.
 Start by asking yourself some key questions:

 - What are you passionate about?